solana-labs/solana/docs/src/cli/transfer-tokens.md

 of wallet you chose.
 If you chose an fs wallet, that path might be `~/my-solana-wallet/my-keypair.json`.
 If you chose a paper wallet, use the keyword `ASK`, and the Solana CLI will prompt you for your seed phrase.
-If you chose a hardware wallet, use your USB URL, such as `usb://ledger?key=0`.
+If you chose a hardware wallet, use your keypair URL, such as `usb://ledger?key=0`.

 ### Test-drive your Public Keys